Leadership As A Gift

 Non-authoritarian collaborative leadership follows a different path and leads to a different result.
 Yes, the deliverables will still be social content, video, print, digital - whatever the brief states.
 But the work will be more open, unique, calm, non-destructive, non-extractive, non-colonial.

 The outcome won't demand attention; it will invite and engage.
-The entire outcome becomes the gift instead of the graft.
 And in this approach, it will be more capable of reaching people.

 This is the goal, after all, from the very beginning: to reach people.